Health, Medical, and Flexible Spending Accounts

 @tevintrinh

 There are several programs based on tax breaks that are designed to help you pay for you and your family's medical expenses.
-The IRS calls them tax-favored health plans
+The IRS provides special programs for this purpose, including Health Savings Accounts (HSAs), Flexible Spending Accounts (FSAs), and Medical Savings Accounts (MSAs).

-Based on your answers during via the eFile tax app, the tax return forms will be created for you.
-Start a free tax return on eFile.com by the tax deadline and you can be assured we will prepare the tax return forms e.g. Form 8889 report your Health Savings Account (HSA) contributions and/or distributions (or any other tax-favored health plan) correctly on your tax return.
+Based on the answers and data provided in your eFile account, the tax return forms will be created for you.
+Start free on eFile.com, file by the tax deadline, and you can be assured that we will prepare the tax return forms with 100% accuracy based on your entries.
+This includes Form 8889 used to report your HSA contributions and/or distributions.
 See how the eFile Tax App works and start tax planning now.

 Common HSA, FSA, MSA, and HRA Expenses

 Below are medical expenses which can be paid or reimbursed by one of your medical accounts.
-For example, you can use money from your health savings account to pay for any of the expenses listed below if you have that account.
+You can use money from your health savings account to pay for any of the expenses listed below.

 Consider saving money in your HSA, MSA, or other account in order to invest and increase your account's value rather than spending it if possible.